 Reports reveal that approximately 1 in 4 people in the UK will experience a mental health problem each year.
 In England, for instance, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.

 While these are alarming statistics on mental health, it is quite assuring to learn that new forms of therapies emerge which could potentially help us manage our mental health.
 Reports from both England and Wales suggest that approximately 1 in 8 adults with a mental health issue are currently receiving treatment.
 Medication is reported as the most common type of treatment for a mental health problem, whereas most therapies are delivered face-to-face.

-Meanwhile, our smartphones has revolutionised how we interact with people, engage with the world, and get ourselves around.
+Meanwhile, our smartphones have revolutionised how we interact with people, engage with the world, and get ourselves around.
 Taking into account the mental health issues and technology, the availability of a text-based therapy seems to be good news.
 In particular, through this therapy, people can benefit from an ‘asynchronous’ text chat with a licensed therapist.

 Talkspace is increasingly becoming popular, with some sources citing that it is growing 70–80% faster than projected since 2016.
 The company offers counselling on relationship, anxiety, parenting, and a range of other issues.

 All of their therapists are licensed and background-checked.
 Your therapist won’t judge you, and the same privacy rules apply as if you were at a traditional therapy office.

 Talkspace has many therapists that can help you with depression, anxiety, and the challenges of being part of the LGBT community or a veteran, and more.
 They have the ability to understand what you are going through and to help you make positive change in your life.

 With Talkspace online therapy, anyone can get therapy without travelling to an office, and for significantly less money than traditional therapy.
 Customer support is also available to help answer non-clinical questions about how Talkspace works.